 Overall, employees should have clear guidelines, giving the company grounds for challenging an employee who expresses a view that violates company messaging or standards.
 Enforced work-from-home policies have challenged companies to clearly communicate these guidelines and provide training to ensure all employees are aware of the pitfalls and advantages.

 Safety.
 Employees should feel safe on social collaboration sites.
 The policy should ensure that employees feel protected, not gagged, in relation to cyber bullying.
-The organization should include its cyber bullying policy in its overall policy on bullying.
+The organisation should include its cyber bullying policy in its overall policy on bullying.

 Monitoring.
 If the employer plans to monitor social collaboration activity in the workplace, the employer should inform and consult with employees.
 This topic should be integrated not only into the onboarding process but also into supervisor–employee one-on-ones and team meetings.